-There’s much joy to be found in the world of baked goods; from a cake shared over afternoon tea or for a special celebration, to a warm croissant or crisp baguettes consumed over breakfast with a cup of coffee.
-Some of us may choose to bake our own delicious treats, but for many, it’s likely that busy modern life means you simply don’t have the time to bake regularly.
-Luckily, this is where bakers come in; and they provide their services for a wide range of places, from chain supermarkets to local bakeries.
+There’s much joy to be found in the world of baked goods: from a cake shared over afternoon tea or for a special celebration, to a warm croissant or crisp baguettes enjoyed over breakfast with a cup of coffee.
+Some of us may choose to bake our own delicious treats, but for many, busy modern life means there simply isn’t the time to bake regularly.
+Luckily, this is where bakers come in, and they provide their services for a wide range of places, from chain supermarkets to local bakeries.
 The life of a baker can be hard work, with long hours and early starts, but it can also be intensely rewarding and creative.
 If you’ve ever wondered what a typical day looks like for a baker, then read on to find out more about some of their common daily tasks and duties.

 Early starts